Do you want to be happier?

 These are the things we see and compare ourselves against.
-We don’t see the price people are paying for the things that we see.
-Your neighbor has maxed out all her credit cards; your colleague works for 70 or more hours every week not seeing his friends or family.
-Your friend is burning money without any clue what will happen when the money runs out.
+We don’t see the price people are paying for the things we see.
+Your neighbor has maxed out all her credit cards; your colleague works for 70 or more hours every week, not seeing his friends or family.
+Your friend is burning money with no clue what will happen when the money runs out.

-There’s a story about Isaac Newton that he was either gay, dominated by his mother, or had difficulties with forming emotional relationships.
+There’s a story about Isaac Newton that he was either gay, dominated by his mother, or had difficulties forming emotional relationships.
 He never married, he wrecked many of his close relationships, and some say he died a virgin.

-When he was asked about what was the highlight of his life Newton answered:
+When he was asked about what was the highlight of his life, Newton answered:

 I consider my greatest accomplishment to be lifelong celibacy. ~ Isaac Newton

 Isaac Newton’s accomplishment may seem strange to most people.
-We think that coming up with the laws of motion and universal gravitation that dominated scientists’ view of the physical universe for the next three centuries is really hard.
-But for Newton himself it was easy as child’s play:
+We think coming up with the laws of motion and universal gravitation that dominated scientists’ view of the physical universe for the next three centuries is really hard.
+But for Newton himself it was easy as a child’s play:

 I do not know what I may appear to the world, but to myself I seem to have been only like a boy playing on the sea-shore, and diverting myself in now and then finding a smoother pebble or a prettier shell than ordinary, whilst the great ocean of truth lay all undiscovered before me. ~ Isaac Newton

-And as you can see Newton also had a really cool coat of arms.
+And as you can see, Newton also had a really cool coat of arms.